alexche77/blockbuster-fe-react/README.rst

 [NOT_IMPL]The list must be sortable by title (default), and by popularity (likes).
 [OK]The list must have pagination functionality.
 [NOT_IMPL]Search through the movies by name.

+Security requirements
+[OK]Add login/logout functionality.Preferably JWT.
+[OK]Only admins can add/modify/remove movies.
+[OK]Only logged in users can rent and buy movies.
+[OK]Only logged in users can like movies.
+[OK]Everyone (authenticated or not) can get the list of movies.
+[OK]Everyone (authenticated or not) can get the detail of a movie.
+[OK]Publish your work using heroku and share the link with us.
+Extra credit
+[NOT_IMPL]Recovery and forgot password functionality (send email).
+[NOT_IMPL]Confirming account (send email)
+[OK]Build a small frontend app and connecting to the API.
+(TBH, it was not that small jaja) [OK]As an user with admin role I want to be able to change the role of any user.
+[NOT_IMPL]Unit test, at least 80% of coverage.
+[OK]Include a docker file for production deployments.

 Commands and usage
 --------------